bgorai005/Midterm-project--ASR-/README.md

-# 📝 Assignment 3 Report
+# 📝 Mid Term Project
 **Name:** Biswajit Gorai
 **Roll No.:** MA24M009
 **Title:** Development of an RNN-Transducer (RNN-T) ASR Model using PyTorch